Trends

 I did experience some icky pregnancy side effects, the most annoying ones being constipation (seriously not funny) and sore breasts (I couldn’t even touch them in the first trimester!).

 I have a few old and almost faded stretch marks from my teen years on my thighs but I didn’t get a single additional one with this pregnancy.
 I think using cream every day really helped!
 My belly came back to its normal state and I don’t have extra skin hanging out.
-The only small difference I see is that my navel piercing is a bit loose—I didn’t take it out when I was pregnant though, no need too.
+The only small difference I see is that my navel piercing is a bit loose—I didn’t take it out when I was pregnant though, no need to.

 This is not to brag I have a perfect body—far from that.
 This is just a message of hope to the women who are pregnant or who want to become pregnant and are bidding goodbye to their body.
-Sure, pregnancy and having a baby changes you in tons of small ways.
+Sure, pregnancy and having a baby change you in tons of small ways.
 But your body is smart and it adjusts accordingly.

-Four months after giving birth, I’m back to “normal”, whatever “normal” was.
+Four months after giving birth, I’m back to “normal,” whatever “normal” was.
 Pregnancy is not a disease—it’s an experience, and your body will deal with it.

 Postpartum, February 2013